bytespeed/CLaaS-Documentation/docs/index.rst

-Welcome to ByteSpeeds CLaaS Help and Use documentation!
+ByteSpeeds CLaaS Help and Use Documentation
 ===================================

 **ByteSpeed CLaSS** is a desktop lab replacement for schools utilizing AWS AppStream 2.0.